MaggieMou/planned_projects/README.md

 The wavetable selection is built-in because a fully-featured wavetable editor is way past my skill level.
 I'm thinking a minimalistic mix of utilitarian wavetables, arranged in an X-Y-Z single wavetable bank, so that they can be scanned tangentially.

+## Coming Soon: CASSETTE - Lo-fi cassette emulation
+- Low quality input transformers
+- Low quality transistor amplifiers
+- Tape correction EQ (pre and post)
+- Various modes of noise reduction compression and EQ, based on dolby NR, and dbx.
+Also emulates the mismatch of encoding and decoding noise reduction methods.
+- Tape saturation and hysteresis
+- Realistic hiss from electronic thermal noise and tape grain
+- Wow, flutter and scrape flutter

+## Coming Soon: DECK - Full analog mastering signal chain emulator.
+Currently in research phase, don't have a plan on the structure of the plugin yet, but it does involve tape modelling, and possibly tube modelling.

 ## List of Planned Projects